overhide/remotestorage-tutorial/README.md

 > There are many more configurations of these buttons as described in the [pay2myapp-appsell](https://github.com/overhide/pay2my.app#pay2myapp-appsell-) documentation.
+Even more cryptos such as Bitcoin, and growing.
+But for *Lucchetto* RS we only focus on cryptos within the Ethereum address space.